 One in six adults still suffer from high cholesterol levels.
 By ethnicity, Mexican American men and Caucasian women statistically share the highest cholesterol count.
 Cholesterol levels in seniors remain an overall indicator of cardiovascular health.
 Even more important, when other heart disease risks are present, owering cholesterol is one of the best approaches one can take toward reducing the risk of heart attack, stroke, or peripheral vascular disease.
 While one can't change his or her age or family history, cholesterol can be reduced by increasing physical activity, maintaining a healthy weight, developing proper nutrition, and, if necessary, taking medication.

-How can I partner with Island Doctors to help me manage my condition or reduce my risk?
+How can Island Doctors help me manage this condition (hyperlipidemia)?

 At Island Doctors, an integral part of our mission is to manage healthy cholesterol levels in all our patients.
 Our In-house services and screening schedule help you understand your health risks and can help increase the quality and quantity of your years ahead.
 For more information on the effects of cholesterol, check out these interesting articles: Dementia, Alzheimers Disease: just another way Island Doctors does more than you come to expect from your doctor.